FabioPolcari/Statistical-Learning-R-package/README.md

                    The performance metrics are obtained with a cross-validation, whose number of folds are specified by the user.

 2.  clustering() : it will execute k-medoid, k-means and hierarchical clustering on the dataset provided by the user, who can also decide the number of partitions, the distance metric used in k-medoid and in the hierarchical clustering, as well as the type of linkage used in the latter.
+The output is a table showing the ASW (average silhouette width) and CHC (Calinski-Harabasz criterion) calculated on each resulting partition.